Resolvent Splitting for Sums of Monotone Operators with Minimal Lifting: A Family of Resolvent Splitting

 To establish \eqref{it:uni mono a}, first note that $T_A$ is nonexpansive due to Lemma~\ref{l:T_A ne}.
 Let $\bz'$ be an arbitrary weak cluster point of the bounded sequence $(\bz^k)$.
 Since $\bx^k\to(x,\dots,x)$, \eqref{eq:th T_A} implies that $(\Id-T_A)(\bz^k)\to 0$ which, since $\Id-T_A$ is demiclosed~\cite[Theorem~4.27]{bauschkecombettes}, implies $\bz'\in\Fix T_A$.
 Thus, applying \cite[Theorem~5.5]{bauschkecombettes}, gives that $(\bz^k)$ converges weakly to a point in $\Fix T_A$ as claimed. \end{proof}

-\begin{remark} Theorem~\ref{th:main uniform mono} can be considered as an extension of \emph{Peaceman--Rachford splitting}~\cite{peaceman1955numerical} which can be applied to more than two operators.
+\begin{remark} The limiting case (\emph{i.e.,} $\gamma=2$) of Douglas--Rachford splitting~\eqref{eq:dr gamma} for a finding a zero in the sum of $n=2$ operators is known as \emph{Peaceman--Rachford splitting}~\cite{peaceman1955numerical}.
+Theorem~\ref{th:main uniform mono} can be considered as an extension of Peaceman--Rachford splitting for $n\geq 2$ operators, in the sense that it represents the limiting case of our proposed method.
 For $n\geq 2$, a zero in the sum of $n$ operators can be found using Peaceman--Rachford splitting applied to the product formulation (Example~\ref{ex:psf}) provided that all $n$ operators are uniformly monotone.
 In contrast, Theorem~\ref{th:main uniform mono} only requires $n-1$ of the operators to be uniformly monotone. \end{remark}